BeneficialCode/KPPL/README.md

 Some antimalware process has some object callbacks by using `ObRegisterCallbacks` to avoid extern killing.

+Somtimes, we have got the process handle right.
+We can do other thing.
+For example, we can dump the lsass.exe.

 ```
 0: kd> dt nt!_object_type ffffe78f`93ca8d20
    +0x000 TypeList         : _LIST_ENTRY [ 0xffffe78f`93ca8d20 - 0xffffe78f`93ca8d20 ]